Close Edition. Monday, May 25, 2026

 How often are the updates?
 The data looks stale

-The XEQT Brief is updated three times on every TSX trading day, at approximately 10am, 1pm, and 5pm Eastern Time.
+The XEQT Brief is automatically updated three times on every TSX trading day, at approximately 10am, 1pm, and 5pm Eastern Time.
 These are called the open, midday, and close briefs respectively.
+Please note that manual updates may also be triggered to refresh briefs.

 What is XEQT?